Greewil/version-update-helper/README.md

 ## Configuring projects

-To configure your own project you should select one of the template.conf files and copy it to the root directory of your project as vuh.conf.
+To configure your own project you should select one of the configuration template from [project-config-templates] and copy it to the root directory of your project as '.vuh'.

-To check that your vuh.conf file was configured properly use commands:
+To check that your '.vuh' file was configured properly use commands (from the root your repo):
-1)
-    cat (VERSION_FILE_NAME) | grep "(config:TEXT_BEFORE_VERSION_CODE)" | grep '\
+1) cat "<config:VERSION_FILE_NAME>" | grep -E "<config:TEXT_BEFORE_VERSION_CODE>" | grep -E "<config:TEXT_AFTER_VERSION_CODE>"
-    '"(config:TEXT_AFTER_VERSION_CODE)"
-2)
+2) vuh sv
-    echo YOUR_VERSION_EXAMPLE | grep "(config:VERSION_REG_EXP)"

-If all was configured properly the first command will return the line with your version and the second command should return you the same version as YOUR_VERSION_EXAMPLE.
+If all was configured properly the first command will return the line with your version.
+The second command should return you local version of the project, main version and next suggesting version.

 ## Usage

-To use vuh with your project you should first create vuh.conf file in root folder of your project (read more about configuring in [configuring projects](#Configuring-projects)).
+To use vuh with your project you should first create .vuh file in root folder of your project (read more about configuring in [configuring projects](#Configuring-projects)).

     Usage: vuh [-v | --version] [-h | --help] <command> [<args>]

     Options:
         -h, --help               show help text
         -v, --version            show version